 As Kath began writing the next set of resources, an extremely talented artist, Joanne Thomson, came on board to illustrate the book.
 Joanne was able to ‘bring the book to life’ with her beautiful colour illustrations depicting various stages of caregiving.

-As it was vital to have materials that were based on best practice, Kath was delighted to have HPC physicians, nurses, counsellors, personal support workers, PSW educators and employers review the text and provide their expert input.
+As it was vital to have materials that were based on best practice, Kath was delighted to have HPC physicians, nurses, counselors, personal support workers, PSW educators and employers review the text and provide their expert input.
 The result was Integrating a Palliative Approach: Essentials for Personal Support Workers text and companion workbook, along with PowerPoint teaching presentations, a podcast library and video’s to support students and instructors.
 The PSW were reworked to be suitable educational resources for nursing aides and volunteers in the United States.